 Diagnosis after birth will be made by investigations if a baby has any features suggesting cri du chat syndrome.
 See the separate leaflet called Genetic Testing.
 The parents of a child with cri du chat syndrome should also have genetic testing to find out whether one parent has a change in chromosome 5.

-Further tests will be needed to assess any features associated with cri du chat syndrome (eg, skull x-ray and MRI scan to assess any skull and face abnormalities) or an echocardiogram (to assess any heart defects).
+Further tests will be needed to assess any features associated with cri du chat syndrome (eg, a skull X-ray and a magnetic resonance imaging (MRI) scan to assess any skull and face abnormalities or an ultrasound scan of the heart (echocardiogram) to assess any heart defects).

 What is the treatment for cri du chat syndrome?

 There is no specific treatment for cri du chat syndrome.
 However, affected babies and children may need a great deal of physiotherapy and speech and language therapy.
+Provision of early special schooling and a supportive home environment helps in development of social and intellectual ability.
 Surgical treatment may be needed to correct some abnormal features (for example, hernia) or any other associated features (for example, heart defects).

-What is the outlook (prognosis) for cri du chat syndrome?
+What is the prognosis for cri du chat syndrome?

-The outcome depends on the severity of abnormal features.
+The outlook (prognosis) depends on the severity of abnormal features.
 Learning difficulties and speech and language problems are common.
 However, most people with cri du chat syndrome survive well into adulthood.

 About 1 in 10 babies born with cri du chat syndrome are severely affected and die within the first year of life.
 Intellectual disability is common.

 Because of the head and face abnormalities, serious lung infection (pneumonia) is more common.

 Further reading and references